Islandora-Devops/islandora-playbook/README.md

 demo - Installs the demo based on the install profile developed by Born Digital.
 This has a custom theme and more out-of-the-box customizations.

-This corresponds to the 'islandoar_profile' Ansible variable.
+This corresponds to the 'islandora_profile' Ansible variable.

 ### System Resources